Back to Faculty Directory

 Research Focus

 Research in the Santacruz lab focuses on the engineering advancement of neuroprosthetics and their therapeutic application to a growing range of neurological disorders.
-In order to advance future generations of neuroprosthetics, the lab investigates neuroscientific questions related to understanding how neural patterns or states are learned, as well as how to manipulate these processes.
-This work will lay the foundation for the development in the lab of new neurotechnologies and paradigms for expanding the set of neurological disorders treated with brain-machine interfaces and neuroprosthetic devices.
+To advance future generations of neuroprosthetics, the lab investigates neuroscientific questions related to understanding how neural patterns or states are learned and how to manipulate these processes.
+This work will lay the foundation for the development of new neurotechnologies and paradigms in the lab to expand the set of neurological disorders treated with brain-machine interfaces and neuroprosthetic devices.

 Related Websites